Comparison of temperatures

 Country and people:

 Few countries have such a rich history as Greece and Türkiye.
 No trip to Türkiye would be complete without a visit to the Turkish bazaars to soak up the oriental flair.
 The handmade carpets, jewellery and leather goods are an integral part and to some extent centuries-old tradition of the oriental culture – which is why our tour also includes a visit to a jewellery maker, a leather merchant and a traditional carpet weaver.
 Here you will find out fascinating facts about the Turkish art of carpet weaving and see how hand-woven carpets have been made throughout the generations.
-In interesting demonstrations, you will learn more about preparing the silk threads, natural wool dyeing and very intricate and elaborate tying with the renowned ‘Turkish knot’.
-You will then get to spend one to two hours in the respective factories looking at the works of art and products.
-Bartering is a typical Turkish custom.
-If you are not interested in buying anything, the traders will also accept a clear no. No bartering takes place in department stores and supermarkets, or at markets where local farmers sell their vegetables.
+In interesting demonstrations, you will learn more about preparing the silk threads, natural wool dyeing and very intricate and elaborate tying with the renowned ‚Turkish knot‘.
+You will then get to spend 1 – 2 hours in the respective factories looking at the works of art and products.

 In Türkiye and Greece, it is customary to give tips.
 Similar to the USA, this forms part of their income for people working in the sector.
 Moreover, it symbolizes recognition for the service provided.
 One can tip chambermaids around £1 to £2 per night.
 In a restaurant or taxi, tipping around 10% of the billed sum is customary.
 Tips are not given in shops.
 On group trips, the suggested sum for a tour guide could be £2 per person per day.
 While for bus drivers the appropriate sum is around £1 to £2 per day per person.
 Of course, everyone may decide for themselves whether and how much of a tip they wish to give.